Diseases & Conditions : Nervous System Disorders

 Expectations for the course of the condition

 Your opinion or preference

-Septicemia is a medical emergency that requires immediate medical attention.
-In most cases, treatment will involve antibiotic medication.
+Septicemia is a medical emergency that need immediate medical attention.
+In most cases, treatment will involve antibiotic medicine.